 On the concept of constraints being an aid for innovation, a Fast Company article shares, “With constraints, things unfold quite differently.
 We dedicate our mental energy to acting more resourcefully.
 If you ask someone to design or build a product, you might get a handful of good ideas.
 But if you ask someone to design or build it while sticking within a tight budget, chances are you’ll get much better results.”

 The End Result

-When asked what her favourite ShipIT creation is so far, Therese contemplates before saying, “That’s a tough one.
+When asked what her favorite ShipIT creation is so far, Therese contemplates before saying, “That’s a tough one.
 During our most recent event, we built and shipped many different and super-cool features.
 But if pushed to give an answer, I would say it would be a seemingly small feature, called automatic creation of import mappings.
-This feature saves a lot of time when setting up imports of data to the Benify portal.”
+This feature saves a lot of time when setting up imports of data to the Benify platform.”

 In addition to being creative and productive, there is no doubt that the IT team have a lot of fun doing what they do, which is another crucial element to feeling happy at work.
 “I also have to mention that the team made their own tote-bags and stickers during ShipIT.
 It’s such a fun idea to make prototypes of Benify merch with our core values and logos printed on them,” Therese says excitedly.

 While the end result is important, Therese is quick to point out that the most important part is creating unity.
-“One of my favourite parts with ShipIT, in general, is to see all these great cross-functional collaborations across the whole IT team.
+“One of my favorite parts with ShipIT, in general, is to see all these great cross-functional collaborations across the whole IT team.
 I love it when people who do not usually collaborate in their day to day work, produce something awesome together in just 24 hours.”